Gray593/DUXAssessment3/README.md

 ## 2. Project Explaination

 This project is an online encylopedia that aims to modernise traditional online encyclopedias e.g. wikipedia.
-This will be accomplished by incorporating features such as a trending page and the ability to save articles
+This will be accomplished by incorporating features such as a trending page and the ability to save articles to a favorites page.

 ## 4. Value to Users Explaination